spacetimeengineer/mupy/README.md

   - Develop mupy itself

 ### How many system-codes are available?
 The available system-code permutation set is an incalculable number and is believed to be on the order of order of quintillions of quintillions of quintillions of parts built just by myself however the assembly technology and the ability to cast or map assembly-sets to systemm-code-sets easily diverges this number to infinity.
 It really depends on the users themselves.
-My personal two-cents ; dont focus on all the possible assemblies, rather focus on getting the sub-assemblies and parts needed to build the best system-code-set.
+My personal two-cents ; dont focus on all the possible assemblies, rather focus on getting the sub-assemblies and parts required to assemble the best system-code-set.

 ### Is it free?
 Yes! but only the core technology is free, the various family code libraries which should each contain their own license which states the conditions for use.
 In most cases it is free to use but read the license always.

 ### Does mupy replace CAD?
-Absolutely not, mupy is it's own thing.
-In some cases it may reduce the hours spent on CAD for people and in other cases it may increase the time people spend.
-In the future I could see CAD applications integrating a mucli-like application utilities into it to get the best of both worlds.
+Absolutely not, mupy is it's own thing and solves different problems.
+In some cases it may reduce or replace the hours spent using CAD and in other cases it may increase the time people spend.
+If used in conjunction, you may get an optimized effect depending on your work.
+CAD simply doesnt provide system-code technology; this much is true.
+CAD however is optimized, mupy is rudimetry.
+Apples and oranges, but I like fruit salad anyways.
+Additionally the simulation enviornment is far far more intuitve and can be automated by scripts.
+CAD doesnt do that.
+The mechanical engineer may appreciate mupy and the programmer will never know CAD existed but the libraries will need to expand beyond the standard set I provided.

 ## Contacts: